Meeting Time: February 24, 2021 at 4:00pm PST

 • Default_avatar

-Laurelei Durr about 3 years ago
+Laurelei Durr over 3 years ago

 I have worked for both ASPIRE and OUSD.
 ERES should be allowed to expand on the condition that the school's population and teaching staff mirror that of the surrounding community.
 ERES (and all of ASPIRE and OUSD) needs to better serve Black/ African American students in particular.
 If the board chooses to not let ERES expand, then it should not close ERES and allow them to move to more suitable facilities for the safety and learning needs of students.
 Many students and families value the community and education that ERES has created for them over the years.
 Take families' and students' perspectives into account before everything else.